barotto/libRocketDoc/pages/rcss/font_effects.md

 ### Properties

-Font effects are declared and configured within style sheets in exactly the same manner as decorators (except they are declared as 'font-effect' rather that 'decorator'), including the 'z-index' property to resolve an ambiguous render order.
+Font effects are declared and configured within style sheets in exactly the same manner as decorators, except they are declared as `<name>-font-effect`{:.prop} rather that `<name>-decorator`{:.prop}, including the `z-index`{:.prop} property to resolve an ambiguous render order.
 The only exceptions are noted below:

 #### Colour

-All font effects have a 'color' property which is applied multiplicatively over the entire effect.
+All font effects have a `<name>-color`{:.prop} property which is applied multiplicatively over the entire effect.

 #### Inheritance